MARS: A neurosymbolic approach for interpretable drug discovery: Results

 \subsection{\(\text{MARS}_{P_{2H}}\) retains performance amongst rule-based predictions}

-We re-introduced inverse edges to \textit{MoA-net-10k}, thereby restoring the ability to use reasoning shortcuts.
-Thereafter, we tested each of \(\text{MARS}_{P_{2H}}\), \(\text{MARS}_{\text{naive}}\), and PoLo again (Fig.~\ref{fig:metrics}-E).
-While each approach was optimized for standard MRR, pruned metrics indicated how well positive predictions aligned with rules.
-In Fig.~\ref{fig:metrics}-E, we show that both MARS variants and PoLo achieved standard metrics on par with or better than \textit{MoA-net-10k} without inverse edges (Fig.~\ref{fig:metrics}-D).
+To restore MARS' option to use reasoning shortcuts, we re-introduced inverse edges to \textit{MoA-net-10k}.
+Thereafter, we tested each of \(\text{MARS}_{P_{2H}}\), \(\text{MARS}_{\text{naive}}\), and PoLo again (Figure~\ref{fig:metrics}-\(\epsilon\)).
+While each approach was optimized for \textit{standard} MRR, pruned metrics indicated how well positive predictions aligned with rules.
+In Figure~\ref{fig:metrics}-\(\epsilon\), one can see that both MARS variants and PoLo achieved standard metrics on par with or better than \textit{MoA-net-10k} without inverse edges (Figure~\ref{fig:metrics}-\(\gamma\)).
 However, \(\text{MARS}_{P_{2H}}\) also achieved pruned metrics comparable to its standard metrics, showing improved \textit{calibration} relative to PoLo and \(\text{MARS}_{\text{naive}}\).
-Finally, as in section \ref{subsec:p2h_reveals_bias}, we used XSwap on \textit{MoA-net-10k} to assess the susceptibility of \(\text{MARS}_{P_{2H}}\) to degree bias.
-Unlike in Section~\ref{subsec:p2h_reveals_bias}, we found no evidence for degree bias (see Appendix~\ref{app:final_xswap}).
+Finally, as in Section \ref{subsec:p2h_reveals_bias}, XSwap was used on \textit{MoA-net-10k} to assess the susceptibility of \(\text{MARS}_{P_{2H}}\) to degree bias.
+Unlike in Section~\ref{subsec:p2h_reveals_bias}, there was now no evidence for degree bias (see Appendix~\ref{app:final_xswap}).